i-e-b/WixBacktraceExtension/Readme.md

 1. Add components and features for primary output as normal (the library or executable for each .csproj).

-2. Include dependencies for each primary with the `components.uniqueDependenciesOf` pragma:
+2. Include dependencies for each primary with the `components.{all|unique}DependenciesOf` pragma:

         <ComponentGroup Id="MainExeDependencies" >
             <?pragma components.uniqueDependenciesOf "$(var.MyProject.TargetPath)" in "INSTALLFOLDER"?>